Syndace/python-omemo/structure.md

 ## Backend API ##

 python-omemo only ships the core functionality common to all versions of [XEP-0384]() and relies on backends to implement the details of each version.
 Each backend is uniquely identified by the namespace it implements.
-The core of python-omemo does not contain any code specific to any of the backends, the core is truly independent of the backends.
+The core of python-omemo does not contain any code specific to any of the backends.

 ## Compatibility Between the Backends ##